 Small tip: Which one is a better choice?
 “I look forward to hearing from you,” or “I’m looking forward to hearing from you.”

 Both are nice and correct; however, grammatically, one of them uses more active language.
 “Am looking” is a weaker sentence, requiring an auxiliary word (helper), (am), to make sense.
 “I look forward” is the better choice.

-To find out how you should respond to an “Looking forward to it” check out this post.
+To find out how you should respond to a “Looking forward to it” check out this post.

 Ending your email with this phrase means you can ask questions or send your email recipients some valuable information.
 Instead of writing, “I’m looking forward to hearing from you” which passively communicates substantial expectations of response, you just need to inform the receiver that you expect some form of response from them.

-The sign-off expression is highly optimistic, it helps to give us a first impression and to demonstrate your behavior.
-Around the same time, by closing your email with this paragraph, it lets people know you appreciate what they’re saying to you.
+The expression is highly optimistic, it helps to give us a first impression and to demonstrate your behavior.
+Around the same time, closing your email with this paragraph, lets people know you appreciate what they’re saying to you.